anshulsamar/anshulsamar.github.io/_projects/vmt.md

 In the following post, I detail a learning algorithm I wrote in Prof. Andrew Ng's group.
 This is based on variational auto-encoding (VAE).
-See my previous post to learn more about VAE.
+See my previous <a href="https://anshulsamar.github.io/texts/vae/"> post </a> to learn more about VAE.

 Say we wish do do machine translation in an <a href="https://arxiv.org/pdf/1409.3215.pdf"> encoder-decoder</a>